MARKET SNAPSHOT: Nasdaq Hits Milestone As Stock Market Rallies On Upbeat Earnings

 Read:Three infrastructure stocks to buy -- regardless of Trump's spending plans (http://www.marketwatch.com/story/three-infrastructure-stocks-to-buy-regardless-of-trumps-spending-plans-2017-04-25)

-Investors in Asia kept a close eye on tensions in the Korean Peninsula.
-North Korea marked the anniversary of the founding its military with a large live-fire exercise, as a U.S. aircraft carrier strike group docked in South Korea as planned, reported Reuters (http://www.marketwatch.com/story/north-korea-reportedly-conducts-live-fire-exercise-as-us-submarine-docks-in-the-south-2017-04-25).
-There had been concerns that North Korea could mark Tuesday's anniversary with another nuclear test of that of a long-range missile.
+Investors in Asia kept a close eye on tensions on the Korean Peninsula.
+North Korea marked the anniversary of the founding of its military with a large live-fire exercise, as a U.S. aircraft carrier strike group docked in South Korea as planned, reported Reuters (http://www.marketwatch.com/story/north-korea-reportedly-conducts-live-fire-exercise-as-us-submarine-docks-in-the-south-2017-04-25).
+There had been concerns that North Korea could mark Tuesday's anniversary with another nuclear test of a long-range missile.

 See:White House calls in all 100 senators for unusual briefing on North Korea (http://www.marketwatch.com/story/white-house-to-brief-full-senate-as-trump-calls-north-korea-real-threat-to-the-world-2017-04-24)